Cloudxtreme/trabant/README.md

 *The goal of this library is to get out of the way.* We merely copy, as faithfully as possible, the awesome work of [the Skein team](https://www.schneier.com/skein-team.html), [Colin Percival (scrypt)](http://www.tarsnap.com/scrypt.html), and [Daniel J. Bernstein (DJB)](http://tweetnacl.cr.yp.to/).
 All this library tries to accomplish is to call the underlying implementations with as little chance for screw up imaginable.
 Any excess ceremony should be perceived as a bug and corporal force should be executed against it with extreme prejudice.

-##### Aside: "Javascrypt Cryptopgrahy Considered Harmful" Considered Old-school
-The value of a library like trabant has been a source of many debates since Thomas Ptacek's 2011 article [Javascript Cryptography Considered Harmful]( https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2011/august/javascript-cryptography-considered-harmful).
-We feel crypto in the browser as advanced tremendously since 2011, to the point where it is no longer harmful.
-We  adamantly believe the browser is a space worthy of pursuit for the cryptographer.

 ## Skein 1024 as Swiss Army Knife
 No big surprises here for you applied crypto folks, but you can do just about anything with one really good pseudo-random function.
 Thankfully, the Skein team gave us a great one in the SHA-3 competition.
 Simple and elegant ARX construction, fast on x86/x64, and no huge advantage on an ASIC (compared to Keccak).
 Since this will end up running on general purpose computers, this is good for us.